 The ATMOS 41 represents an optimization of both.
 It was carefully engineered to maximize accuracy at a price point that allows for spatially distributed observations.
-Additionally, because many researchers need to avoid frequent maintenance and long setup times, the ATMOS 41 was designed to reduce complexity and withstand long-term deployment in harsh environments.
+Additionally, because many researchers need to avoid frequent maintenance and long setup times, the ATMOS 41 weather station was designed to reduce complexity and withstand long-term deployment in harsh environments.
 To eliminate breakage, it contains no moving parts, and it only requires recalibration every two years.
 Since all 14 measurements are combined in a single unit, it can be deployed quickly and with almost no effort.
 Its only requirement is to be mounted and leveled on top of a pole with an unobstructed view of the sky.

 Comparison testing and sensor-to-sensor variability data

 METER released the ATMOS 41 in January 2017 after extensive development and testing with partnerships across the world, in Africa, Europe, and the US.
 We performed comparison testing with high-quality, research-grade non-METER sensors and conducted time-series testing for sensor-to-sensor variability.